jasper-zanjani/notes/sources/README.md

 #### HPR 2107
   - Source: "Makefiles for everyday use". [hpr.org](https://hackerpublicradio.org/eps.php?id=2107)
   - `make`
+### Kubernetes Podcast from Google
+#### K8S 67
+Orka, with Chris Chapman\
+Orka is a virtualization layer for Mac build infrastructure offered by hosting company MacStadium. iPhone architecture and security make building for that platform very different.
+Virtual Mac instances first became possible in Snow Leopard, but the EULA allows only 2 VMs per machine.
+MacStadium is an enterprise-scale cloud for Apple.
+A typical lifecycle for an iOS build begins with a simulator, followed by a physical test, typically in a build farm of physical iOS devices.
 ### Late Night Linux
 #### LNL 65
   - KDE App page